charVANder/CS6620-Final-Project/README.md

 # CS6620-Final-Project
 A cloud-based proof of concept and minimum viable product for a drug interaction checker built with LocalStack AWS, Terraform, and a mock DrugBank API.
+Includes test-driven development and Docker container orchestration.
 Project assignment for CS6620 (Cloud Computing) at the Roux Institute at Northeastern.

 ## *For TA: Assignment Tasks*
 0. Project proposal